Suite 4, 117A Harley Street London, W1G 6AT

 HPV Testing

-We carry out HPV screening tests for women.
-The HPV or Human Papillomavirus test detects HPV level in the body.
-This viral infection can cause cancerous cells, cancer or genital warts.
+We carry out private HPV tests in London for women.
+The HPV (Human Papillomavirus) test detects the level of HPV in the body.
+This viral infection can lead to the development of cancerous cells, cancer, or genital warts

 What is HPV Testing?